 SPD is much more rare than SPS, and psychologists consider it a disorder — it can be diagnosed, has symptoms, and usually requires treatment (usually in the form of occupational therapy).

-The Difference HSP and Sensory Processing Disorder Explained
+The Difference Between HSPs and Sensory Processing Disorder Explained

 The difference in a nutshell: An HSP, or someone with Sensory Processing Sensitivity, simply processes more information than the average person, or processes it more deeply.